Alloy-AI/core/packages/evm-mcp-server/README.md

 - Approving token spending (`approve_token_spending` tool)
 - Writing to smart contracts (`write_contract` tool)

 ⚠️ **Security**:
+- **Session-based:** Private keys are validated and stored in memory only for the session duration
-- Never commit your private key or mnemonic to version control
+- **Environment-based:** Never commit your private key or mnemonic to version control
 - Use environment variables or a secure key management system
 - Store mnemonics securely - they provide access to all derived accounts
 - Consider using different account indices for different purposes
+- For production, always use HTTPS when sending private keys in Bearer tokens

 #### API Keys (For ABI Fetching)